NicolasRampoldi/countries-etl/README.md

 # Countries ETL

-This Python project allows you to collect country data from the [rest countries API](https://restcountries.com/v3.1/all), store it in a database, generate an EExcel file with the data and send it via email.
+This Python project allows you to collect country data from the [rest countries API](https://restcountries.com/v3.1/all), store it in a database, generate an Excel file with the data and send it via email.

 ## Requirements